zackify/use-upload/README.md

     return {
       method: "PUT",
       url: url,
-      // send a single file in the body to the storage bucker
+      // send a single file in the body to the storage bucket
       body: files[0],
     };
   });